LuminateOne/laravel-revision-tracking/README.md

     ])->first();

     // Model relations:
-    Product:    is the parent model of the Order and Customer
+    Product:    is the top-level model
     Order:      is the child model of the Product
     Customer:   is the child model of the Order